 The buyer persona is a personification of your ideal customer that helps you understand what they want and what they’re looking for.
 For example, if you’re a painter and you want to promote your services, then depending on who is buying the paints, what’s their budget?
-If more people are looking for less expensive options it might be better for you not just to put all of your ads in painting categories but also other related paint stores in competitive locations.
+If more people are looking for less expensive options, it might be better for you not just to put all your ads in painting categories but also in other related paint stores in competitive locations.

 3. Use the right ad groups